Kansas Day at the Museum - Activities

 Take a step back in time as you learn about the low-tech life of the past.
-Try your hand at weaving on a loom, examine a flute made by an American Indian craftsman, or feel wool as you card it for spinning.
+Feel the softnss of wool as you card it for spinning.
 Talk to an American Indian flute maker.
 Watch wood carvers turn a piece of wood into something exciting.
 Duck as an airplane buzzes over head.
 Weave strips of wood with a basket maker.
 Demonstrators will share their skills in basket making, American Indian flute making, spinning yarn, knitting, weaving, flying model airplanes, rope making, wood carving, sewing and quilting.

 You won't want to miss the opportunity to touch a bison bladder "water bottle", try on a Civil War uniform, or examine a candle mold.
 These experiences, and many more, are waiting for you at the learning carts in the museum gallery.

 Return to Kansas Day at the Museum 2016